 Various guidelines published in recent years offer recommendations for speech language therapists in the management of people with Parkinson's.
-These include in particular the Parkinson's NICE guideline 20171, NICE Quality Standards 20182 and sections/quality requirements of the National Service Framework for Long Term Neurological Conditions (NSF LTNC)3.
+These include in particular the Parkinson's NICE guideline 20173, NICE Quality Standards 20184 and sections/quality requirements of the National Service Framework for Long Term Neurological Conditions (NSF LTNC)5.

-The Royal College of Speech and Language Therapists (RCSLT) has also published guidelines pertinent to Parkinson's in their Clinical Guidelines documents4 and Communicating Quality (CQ) Live5.
-The Dutch Speech Language Therapy organisation, in conjunction with the wider Parkinson Net organisation, has also published detailed speech and language therapy (SLT) guidelines for Parkinson's6.
+The Royal College of Speech and Language Therapists (RCSLT) has also published guidelines pertinent to Parkinson's in their Clinical Guidelines documents6 and guidance to meet HCPC standards7.
+The Dutch Speech Language Therapy organisation, in conjunction with the wider Parkinson Net organisation, has also published detailed speech and language therapy (SLT) guidelines for Parkinson's8.